tracy-o/learning-day/docs/topics/routing/routing.md

 where:

-- `owner` is the email of the owning team
+- `email` is the email of the owning team
+- `slack_channel` is the slack channel of the owning team
+- `team` is the name of the owning team
 - `runbook` is the link of the tenant page
 - `platform` is the platform used
 - `request_pipeline` is a list of zero or more pipeline transformers, which decorate the request or add some business logic to take further decisions for the request (i.e. think a migration business logic process)